We know a lot about EX – are we done?

 First, let’s be clear: Employee experience is the sum of all experiences an employee (or manager, candidate, alumnus, freelancer) is having

 with an organization.
 As experiences happen in moments, we measure them ‘in the moment’.
 But the experiences are having a context.
 This context, from the employees’ perspective, is what we call journeys.
-The set of journeys where the relevant experiences happen are these five journey clusters with single journeys underneath:
+The set of journeys where the relevant experiences happen are these four journey clusters with single journeys underneath:

 The journeys as such are ‘big’ enough to ask the net-promoter-score (NPS) question: “Based on your experience with [e.g. Onboarding],